Getting Started By Clearing The Land

 We planted masses of potatoes and onions, broad beans, runner beans, cabbage, leeks, purple sprouting broccoli, courgettes, rhubarb, corn . . .
 Then in May the heavens opened for about three weeks in a row.
 And the whole thing went to mush.
+These things happen, and you need to be prepared for it.

 The potatoes and onions rotted (too late, too much rain, bad drainage), black fly got the broad beans, a dear ate the runner beans and caterpillars did the broccoli.
 All we had to show for the escapade by August was some lovely corn, a couple of giant marrows and some promising looking rhubarb.